ReubenXuereb/YieldstreetTask/README.md

 # Requirements Task 7
 ## Overview

-This project implements a RESTful service for managing users' accreditation statuses using the MVC (Model-View-Controller) architectural pattern.
-The main components of the architecture are as follows:
+For this project I implemented a RESTful service using the MVC (Model-View-Controller) architectural pattern.

-1. **Model**: Represents the data structure of the application.
-In this project, the `Accreditation` and `User` entities serve as the models, encapsulating the properties and behaviors associated with the accreditation statuses and user information.
+1. **Model**: Shows the application's data structure.
+The `Accreditation` and `User` entities are used as models in this project, containing the attributes and actions related to user data and accreditation statuses.

-2. **View**: In a RESTful service context, the view is represented by the JSON responses sent to the clients.
-The API endpoints return data in a structured format (e.g., JSON) that can be consumed by client applications, such as web or mobile apps.
+2. **View**: The JSON replies that are given to the clients in a RESTful service context serve as the view.
+Client programs, such web or mobile apps, can use the structured data returned by the API endpoints (like JSON).

-3. **Controller**: Handles incoming HTTP requests and maps them to the appropriate service methods.
-The `AccreditationController` processes requests for creating, updating, and retrieving accreditation statuses, coordinating the flow of data between the model and the service layers.
+3. **Controller**: Incoming HTTP requests are handled by the Controller, which also assigns them to the relevant service methods.
+Coordinating the data flow between the model and the service levels, the `AccreditationController` handles requests for creating, changing, and retrieving accreditation statuses.

-4. **Service**: Contains the business logic of the application.
-The `AccreditationService` manages the validation and processing of accreditation requests, ensuring the integrity of the application's operations.
+4. **Service**: Consists of the application's business logic.
+The integrity of the application's operations is maintained by the `AccreditationService`, which controls the processing of accreditation requests.

-5. **Repository**: Interacts with the database to perform CRUD operations on the data models.
-Both `AccreditationRepository` and `UserRepository` use Spring Data JPA to provide a convenient way to access and manipulate the database.
+5. **Repository**: Performs CRUD actions on the data models by interacting with the database.
+Spring Data JPA is used by both `AccreditationRepository` and `UserRepository` to offer a practical means of accessing and modifying the database.

-This MVC structure separates concerns, making the application more modular, maintainable, and testable.
-Each component has a distinct responsibility, allowing for clearer organization of code and better collaboration among developers.
+This MVC framework improves the application's modularity, maintainability, and testability because each component has a specific role, the code can be organised more clearly and developers can work together more effectively.

 ---